Aum som somaya namah

 As a teacher, often specializes in early childhood education and infant care.
 May operate a school inside their home.

 The home environment while emotionally rich may also be troubled if the child feels overwhelmed by the parents' feelings.
-Yuti Rahu, can create a"smother-mother" who binds the child too tightly to her own views, and becomes dependent on the child for her own security.
+Chandra-yuti-Rahu, can indicate a smother-mother who binds the child too tightly to her own views, and becomes dependent on the child for her own security.

 yuti Kuja will produce the auspicious Chandra-Mangala yoga, giving wealth and commercial ambition.
 Yuti Guru, may produce a great many children.
 Yuti Shani, a"permanent saade sati" which binds the child to the family or the land without benefit; a demanding but absent or emotionally unavailable mother.